ZIMSEC O Level English Language Notes: How to write a summary

 - Read and understand the summary question a couple of times so as to make sure you are not missing anything important.

 - Pay attention to the instructions in the question (The English Language Examination is all about instructions).

 - Determine the criteria that you are going to use to determine the material you are going to use.
-For example if you are asked to summarise the writer’s thoughts and actions after a certain event make sure you only include the material from after the event.
+For example, if you are asked to summarise the writer’s thoughts and actions after a certain event make sure you only include the material from after the said event.